 PUD PULLING PAUL: CAN HE WIN?

 Alright, let’s set up a hypothetical here so we can go point by point down the elements of a case.
 Paul the Youtuber is popular.
-As often happens, pride goes before the fall, and one day Paul finds himself embroiled in a controversy where someone has stated he enjoys a particular type of porn, pulling his Paul pud perpetually to it.
+As often happens, pride goes before the fall, and one day Paul finds himself embroiled in a controversy where someone has stated he enjoys a particular type of porn, perhaps the pattern of porn parallel to what a person could possibly perceive on a page such as www.atube.sex, pulling his Paul pud perpetually to it.
 Paul begins to threaten a defamation or libel suit against the perpetrator of the pud pulling publicity.
 Can Paul the alleged pud puller successfully prosecute as the plaintiff a defamation case?

 The key elements for any defamation case are as follows: (1) false and defamatory statement concerning a person; (2) unprivileged publication to a third party; (3) negligent conduct in publication; and (4) damages/injury to the subject.
 And this shit isn’t an “either/or” test, it’s a four part “You have to meet all the requirements” test or your case can get thrown right the fuck out of court.
 That means you can only sue Billy and win if the statement that serves as the basis of the lawsuit meets all four of these elements.
 Got it?
 So, what do the factors mean then?
 Well, first we need a little background on defamation law in general.